Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

-We will see that for the execution of the call \Witness{V, x, I} we only need some information about~$x$.
+At a first glance it seems odd to compute a solution~$x$ by calling a function with~$x$ as parameter.
+However, we will see that not all information about~$x$ is required to execute the call \Witness{V, x, I}.
+To be a bit more precise, the indices $i_1, \ldots, i_d$ and the entries at the positions $i \in I \cup (i_1, \ldots, i_d)$ of the vectors~$x^{(t)}$ constructed during the execution of the \tWitness function suffice to simulate the execution of \tWitness without knowing~$x$ completely (see Lemma~\ref{lemma:same behavior}).
+We will call these information a \emph{certificate} (see Definition~\ref{definition:certificate}).
+For technical reasons we will assume that we also know the entries of the vectors~$x^{(t)}$ at position $i_0 = \min ([n] \setminus (I \cup (i_1, \ldots, i_d)))$ and, for the analyis of higher moments, also at further positions.

+For our purpose it is not necessary to know how to obtain the required information about~$x$ to reconstruct it.
+It suffices to know that the set of possible certificates is sufficiently small (see Lemma~\ref{lemma:certificate space}) and that for at least one of them the simulation of the execution of \tWitness returns~$x$ (see Lemma~\ref{lemma:same behavior}).
 This is one crucial property which will help us to bound the expected number of Pareto-optimal solutions.